statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- Visitors in March on Statichunt →  2403
+- Visitors in April on Statichunt →  2600

-- Page views in March on Statichunt →  18,119
+- Page views in April on Statichunt →  18,373

-- Number of JAMStack Themes →  300+
+- Number of JAMStack Themes →  350+

 - Number of Tools →  100+